Ludvig Cæsar Martin Aubert: Biography

-Aubert was a professor of Latin philology at the Royal Frederick University from 1840 to 1875.
+Aubert had an academic career.
+He was a professor of Latin philology at the Royal Frederick University from 1840 to 1875.
 His main work, Den latinske Verbalflexion, is largely obsolete.

-Aubert and his wife Ida Dorothea Mariboe (1811–1900) were the parents of art educator and historian Fredrik Ludvig Andreas Vibe Aubert (1851–1913) and professor Ludvig Mariboe Benjamin Aubert (1838–1896).
+Aubert and his wife Ida Dorothea Mariboe (1811–1900) had two sons who also became academics: Fredrik Ludvig Andreas Vibe Aubert (1851–1913), an art educator and historian; and Ludvig Mariboe Benjamin Aubert (1838–1896), a professor.